comicfans/comicfans.github.io/_posts/2018-01-01-program-introduction.markdown

 Actually, you have not only written a program, but also acted as a computer to execute your own program.
 So let's take a look into this:

-  Sum of any two number less than 10, which you already know , invariant ,predefined, This is called *builtin rules*
+  - Sum of any two number less than 10, which you already know , invariant ,predefined, This is called **builtin rules**

-  Using builtin rules, Continuously adding one digit,  until no more digits left.
-This is called *procedure*, we created a "plus procedure" in previous example
+  - Using builtin rules, Continuously adding one digit,  until no more digits left.
+This is called **procedure**, we created a "plus procedure" in previous example

 Now everything setup , you execute the procedure with two numbers:

-  89 and 64 , this is called *input*
+  89 and 64 , this is called **input**

-  Procedure applied on these input , gives back to you : 153, which is called *output*
+  Procedure applied on these input , gives back to you : 153, which is called **output**

-*This is just programming* .
+**This is just programming** .
 Computer programming works exactly the same way.
 It has some builtin rules predefined, and the whole progress you send your procedure to computer, is just called :

    Programming

 Computer can not understand human language like "continuously adding one digit until no more digit left", you must speak a language which it can understand , so the language you provided your procedure , is called

-   Programming language
+   Programming Language

 There're many programming languages existed (with more developed every day) for different purpose , If language itself hide many low-level computer hardware detail for you, It's called :